QIWI-API/qiwi-wallet-personal-docs/qiwi-wallet-personal_en.html.md

 metatitle: QIWI Wallet API

-metadescription: QIWI Wallet API  allows to access QIWI Wallet account information and make some payment operations as well as get payment reports.
+metadescription: QIWI Wallet API  allows you to access QIWI Wallet account information and make some payment operations as well as get payment reports.

 toc_footers:
  - <a href='/index-en.html'>Home page</a>